 families when determining assessment approaches and tools taking into consider cultural and linguistic needs.
 Candidate consistently engages in reflective practice with professional colleagues to ensure they are adhering to ethical principles and quality indicators related to assessment. assessment approaches and tools taking into consider cultural and linguistic needs.
 Candidate engages in reflective practice with professional colleagues to ensure they are adhering to ethical principles and quality indicators related to assessment. assessment approaches and tools and is emerging in their ability to take into consider cultural and linguistic needs.
 Candidate is emerging in their ability to engage in reflective practice with professional colleagues to ensure they are adhering to ethical principles and quality indicators related to assessment.

+Comments:

-4. Using Developmentally Effective Approaches: 6.
-Complex enterprise, and its details vary depending on positive relationships and supportive interactions as a developmentally appropriate approaches, instruction learning.
-Prior to program completion prospective enterprise All candidates will: n children's ages, characteristic the foundation for their work w al strategies, and tools to conne s, and the settings within which with young children and families n teaching and learning occur.
-T s.
-Candidates know, understand They understand and use , and use a wide array of 4 Teacher candidate exhibits mastery and flexibility of knowledge related to using developmentally effective approaches.
-3 Teacher candidate exhibits a proficient level of knowledge related to using developmentally effective approaches.
-2 Teacher candidate exhibits a basic level knowledge related to using developmentally effective approaches.
-1 Teacher candidate lacks essential knowledge related to using developmentally effective approaches.
+4. Using Developmentally Effective Approaches: Complex enterprise, and its details vary depending or positive relationships and supportive interactions as developmentally appropriate approaches, instruction learning.
+Prior to program completion prospective e n children's ages, characteristic the foundation for their work w al strategies, and tools to conne es, and the settings within which with young children and families n teaching and learning occur.
+Tas.
+Candidates know, understand They understand and use I, and use a wide array of

+All candidates will:

+All candidates will: 4 3 2 1